Fanum Tax Meaning – Definition, Usage, and Insights

 Even IRL, teens or young adults might say:

-“You pulled up with snacks and didn’t tell nobody?
+“You pulled up with snacks and didn’t tell anybody?
 That’s Fanum tax.”

 Common Misconceptions & Clarifications